vikasbucha/coursera-dl/README.md

 ===========

-A python package for archiving content from coursera.org (videos, lecture notes, quizzes, …) for offline reference.
+A python package for archiving content from coursera.org (videos, lecture notes, ...) for offline reference.
 Originally forked from [https://github.com/abhirama/coursera-download][] but significantly cleaned up and enhanced.